opendocsg/slw-judgments-backfill/2018_SGHC_239/report.md

 226    The Sim Family, Dave Kong and OSPC are liable to M Development (as the assignee of the claims by the Winsta Subsidiaries) in the sum of $930,872.55 in respect of Illuminaire.
 The Sim Family, Dave Kong and ATAS are liable to M Development in the sum of $463,460.40 in respect of Scotts Square.

 227    As for Winsta Holding, the defendants submitted that it was not entitled to claim for losses suffered by the Winsta Subsidiaries.
-The defendants relied on the Court of Appeal’s decision in _Goh Chan Peng and others v Beyonics Technology Ltd and another and another appeal_ [2017] 2 SLR 592 at [71]–[72] for the proposition that each incorporated entity within a group of companies is a separate legal entity and the rights and assets of a parent company and its subsidiary are treated as belonging to each discrete company.
+The defendants relied on the Court of Appeal’s decision in _Goh Chan Peng and others v Beyonics Technology Ltd and another and another appeal_ <span class="citation">[2017] 2 SLR 592</span> at [71]–[72] for the proposition that each incorporated entity within a group of companies is a separate legal entity and the rights and assets of a parent company and its subsidiary are treated as belonging to each discrete company.
 In that case, the Court of Appeal also confirmed that the single economic entity concept was not recognised by Singapore law or by the common law generally.

 228    I agree with the defendants’ submission.
 It would seem that the plaintiffs also agree that